ophub/amlogic-s9xxx-armbian/README.md

 armbian-config
 ```

-- ### When using Armbian in TF/USB, enable free space
+- ### Use Armbian in TF/USB

-Login in to armbian → input command:
+To activate the remaining space of TF/USB, please login in to armbian → input command:

 ```yaml
 armbian-tf